j-d-b/tas-server/README.md

 This endpoint will respond with a signed JWT (auth/access token) if the request includes a valid `refreshToken` cookie.
 This cookie is set by the `login` GraphQL mutation.
 The refresh token is encrypted and stored on the user.

+## Reminders (`src/reminders`)

+This version of the TAS server includes a service which sends reminder emails and SMS to users with appointments for the next day.
+Reminders are sent every day at the given `REMIND_HOUR` (environment variable).

+Previously, the reminder system was a separate service which made the `sendApptReminders` mutation.
+This is cleaner if deploying the TAS with Docker; see the [separate-reminders branch](https://github.com/j-d-b/tas-server/tree/separate-reminders) for this implementation.

 ## Testing
 Run the test suite with